open-contracting/standard/docs/guidance/map/milestones.md

 ### Delivery milestones

-This worked example shows how delivery milestones are modelled.
+This example shows how delivery milestones are modelled.

 #### Implementation release